jstreifel-33/reading-notes/code-401-python/class-29.md

 ### Adjacency Matrix

-An **adjacency matrix** is a 2-dimentional array representation of graph.
+An **adjacency matrix** is a 2-dimentional array representation of a graph.
 With `n` vertices, an `n * n` boolean matrix is created, where 1 represents an edge between two vertices.

 In a adjacency matrix, an undirected graph will always be symmetric.